PulseWaves/Specification/specification.rst

   This field contains the current number of AVLRs that are stored the file after the Pulse Records.
 This number should be updated if the number of AVLRs changes.
 This number may be set to \"-1\", which indicates that the number of AVLRs is not known and must be determined my parsing the AVLRs starting at the end of the file.

 Pulse Format:
   The format of the pulse records.
+In version 1.0 this is always 0.

+Pulse Compression:
-In PuLSe 1.0 this is always 0.
+  The compression scheme used for the pulse records.
+In version 1.0 there is no compression and this is always 0.

 Pulse Record Length:
   The size, in bytes, of the Pulse Record.
 All Pulse Records within a PuLSe file have the same type and hence the same length.
 If the specified size is larger than implied by the pulse format (e.g. 32 bytes instead of 28 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
 The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.